simongravelle/lammps-input-files/melting-gold/README.md

 The simulation consists of a cube of gold atoms using the embedded atom method (eam) force field.
 The temperature is increased linearly from 1 K to 2500 K during the simulation, and the initially solid cube eventuelly melts.
+This [video](https://www.youtube.com/watch?v=aVxBxGGsqMA) has been made with this script.

 ### How to